wulfebw/legacy.wulfebw.github.io/_posts/2018-02-03-robotics-intro.md

 ## Why am I doing this project?
 - RL and stochastic dynamic programming have been successful in performing a number of tasks like game playing and robotics
 - Most RL (human) learning resources focus on implementing algorithms and applying them in simulation
-- Real-world robotics is a key application area of reinforcement learning because it is a case where RL is likely the best option for learning control policies
+- Real-world robotics is a key application area of reinforcement learning because it is a case where RL is very likely the best option for learning control policies
 - The goal of this project is to demonstrate the application of RL in a robotics task
     + In a manner that people could do by themselves at reasonable cost without external resources like a robotics lab

-## TODO list
-1. improve website design
-2. come up with a shorter title